 He followed some women and knocked on the door of strangers to introduce himself after he saw where they’d lived.

 And with a few more, he came up with crazy stratagems and plans.

 Sometimes he just went with the spur of the moment.

 One time he saw a beautiful woman on a gondola:

 I do not hesitated, but jumped into the gondola and paid double fare on the condition that no more passengers are taken.

-Notice her that his bold entrance showed not only confidence, but also power and resources.
+Notice that his bold entrance showed not only confidence but also power and resources.

-Sex Talk Strategy: Get Women Think of Sex
+12. Use Sex Talk to Get Women Thinking About Sex